 Chiropractors are primary health care providers with a focus on the musculoskeletal and nervous systems.
-Using palpation skills (touch) to detect misalignments, which are then corrected by a series of gentle and precise adjustments, allowing the joint involved to return to its correct functionality and any tension in surrounding muscles, joints and ligaments to ease.
+Using palpation skills (touch) to detect misalignments, which are then corrected by a series of gentle and precise adjustments, allowing the joint involved to return to its correct function and any tension in surrounding muscles, joints and ligaments to ease.

 McTimoney Chiropractic is a full body approach, looking at the skeleton from top to toe, which is suitable for the whole family, including infants, children, pregnant women and the elderly.